Apocalyptic Raids

-Apocalyptic Raids is an EP by the Swiss extreme metal band Hellhammer.
+Apocalyptic Raids is an EP by Swiss extreme metal band Hellhammer.
 It was recorded and released in March 1984, and was the band's only commercial release.

-The record was a major influence on the then-emerging death metal and black metal genres.
-It has served as an inspiration to such varied and respected bands as Napalm Death and Sepultura, both of whom recorded cover versions of "Messiah".
+Background and release

 Hellhammer split up only three months after recording this EP, and later regrouped as Celtic Frost.
 The EP would be reissued six years later as Apocalyptic Raids 1990 A.D., boasting new artwork and two bonus tracks.

 Artwork

 The cover art of Apocalyptic Raids is influenced by German Expressionism's stark aesthetic, combining monochromaticity with the band's blood-red, blackletter-styled logo.

+Legacy and impact

+The record was a major influence on the then-emerging death metal and black metal genres.
+It has served as an inspiration to such varied and respected bands as Napalm Death and Sepultura, both of whom recorded cover versions of "Messiah".
+In 2018, the staff of Revolver included the album in their list of the "25 Essential Black Metal Albums".
+They said: "Though the band existed for less than two years, the harsh cacophony of the Apocalyptic Raids demo perfectly expressed black metal’s caustic furor."

 Track listings

 Tracks 5 and 6 were originally part of the now out-of-print Death Metal (1984) compilation.